-Some people prefer working for a firm, particularly in the early stages of their career, whereas others prefer the option of working freelance.
+Some people prefer working for a firm, particularly in the early stages of their career, whereas others prefer the autonomy of working freelance.
 Whether you’re working for yourself, or for a firm, travel is almost always guaranteed when working in interior design.
-There are pros and cons to both, but for those starting out, it’s advisable to seek advice from an experienced interior designer whilst you develop your portfolio.
+The same can be said for interior architects.
+There are pros and cons to both, but for those starting out, it’s advisable to seek coaching from an experienced interior designer whilst you develop your portfolio.

 There is often a misconception that design degrees are easier than other programmes.
-Although many students enjoy the creative outlet that comes with studying interior design, there is significant work involved, as with all design degrees.
-Students of Griffith’s interior design courses are continually assessed meaning that all development work produced throughout the year is just as important as any final projects.
+Although many students enjoy the creative outlet that comes with studying design, there is significant work involved.
+Students of Griffith’s interior design and interior architecture courses are continually assessed meaning that all development work produced throughout the year is just as important as any final projects.
 Learners also need to make time for coursework outside of weekly class hours so being organised and managing your time is key.

 6. Who can learn interior design?

 In short, anyone.
-While a portfolio is needed for some of Griffith's interior design courses, a number of them do not require a portfolio as skills are taught from the basics.
+A number of Griffith’s interior design courses in Dublin do not require a portfolio as skills are taught from the basics.
 Varying study modes appeal to a range of learners also.
 While the full-time (daytime) courses are generally undertaken by school leavers, our part-time (evening) options attract a more mature cohort.
 Many of our mature learners are studying design for the first time, either as a passion project or having made the decision to change careers.

 Related to this article